Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Did Cats Get to Egypt?

-The first cats in Egypt were likely native African wildcats that were domesticated by local farmers.
+The first cats in Egypt were likely native African wildcats that local farmers domesticated.
 These cats arrived in Egypt around 2,000 B.C.E. on ancient trading ships.
-It didn’t take long after that for the Egyptians to recognize cats’ value, and they grew to admire the felines.
+It didn’t take long for the Egyptians to recognize the value of cats, and they grew to admire the felines.

 Cats became respected and loved over the years.
 This is shown in the artwork of the Egyptians.
 Paintings and drawings on tombs depicted the cats as hunters and protectors.
 The tomb of Nebamun from 1350 B.C.E. features a painting of a cat catching three birds.